 Review of Time-Restricted Eating Studies:

-A recent review concludes that limiting eating to 8 to 10 hours of the day can help people lose weight.
+An earlier review also concluded that limiting eating to 8 to 10 hours of the day can help people lose weight.
 In addition, this tactic can improve their metabolic health (Endocrine Reviews, Sep.
 22, 2021).
-The authors suggest that paying attention to the clock is easier (and more effective) than counting calories.
-They recommend, however, that the hours for eating be consistent day after day.
+The authors suggested that paying attention to the clock is easier (and more effective) than counting calories.
+They recommended, however, that the hours for eating be consistent day after day.
 What follows automatically from such a regimen is intermittent fasting for at least 14 hours out of 24.